 Choose three (3) Books to read.
 Any Genre is OK!
 Please be ready to discuss when we meet in September

 Please Read Chains by Laurie Halse Anderson.
 Please be ready to discuss it when we return to school.

 Rising 8th graders should read books of choice in any genre all summer long, but for required summer reading, they should purchase, read, and bring to school in September a print copy of Donna Jo Napoli's National Geographic Treasury of Greek Mythology: Classic Stories of Gods, Goddesses, Heroes, & Monsters (2011).
-Because we'll use this book starting day 1 of classes, I encourage students to read it during the last two weeks of summer vacation, so the stories and characters are fresh in your minds as we start our English 8 adventures.
+Because we'll use this book starting day 1 of classes, I encourage students to read it during the last few weeks of summer vacation, so the stories and characters are fresh in your minds as we start our English 8 adventures.

 Mrs. Von Reinhart

 Profiles In Courage For Our Time, edited by Caroline Kennedy.

 Students should read the Introduction and profiles of James Florio, John McCain and Russell Feingold, Hilda Solis, John Lewis and Profiles in Courage Award 2002.